Stochastic gradient descent-based inference for dynamic network models with attractors: Simulation studies

 We notice that the estimation of the standard deviation slightly underestimates the true standard deviation.
 One reason is that the posterior function can have more than one local minimum.
 This class of variation estimation methods is able to approximate the contribution of one local minimum to the total variance.
 Note that multiple local minima contribute to total variance, but in our experiments this did not result into serious issues.

-We also compare the computational efficiency of the proposed SGD algorithm with MCMC algorithm.
-When both run on the same CPU resources, the MCMC algorithm took about an hour to obtain 50,000 samples when the number of nodes $n = 100$ while the proposed SGD-based algorithm only took fewer than 5 minutes.
-In the X data analysis in the following section, on the reduced data set with 200 nodes, the MCMC took about four hours (CPU) while the proposed SGD-based algorithm only took fewer than 10 minutes to run(GPU).
-In addition, the proposed SGD-based algorithm took about 20 minutes when $n = 1000$ as well (GPU).
+As a comparison of the computational efficiency of the proposed SGD algorithm with MCMC algorithm, in the X data analysis in the following section, on the reduced data set with 200 nodes, the MCMC took about four hours (CPU) while the proposed SGD-based algorithm only took fewer than 10 minutes to run (GPU).
+The supplementary file includes a more thorough comparison among MCMC and SGD-based estimation (CPU and GPU).

+In the supplementary file, we also include a simulation study to demonstrate the algorithm's robustness in the scenario where nodes are allowed to leave the network over time, i.e., in the case where the vertex set $V_t$ changes dynamically in time.